How to Know When You Need a Bigger – and Better - System

 What’s involved with an electrical panel upgrade?

-A standard panel upgrade entails replacing your fuse box, your failsafe (at the circuit breaker box or fuse panel,) the breakers, the wiring around the fuse panel and/or coming from the utility grid into your house (from aluminum to copper,) and the panel itself, and generally takes a day to install.
+A standard panel upgrade entails replacing your fuse box, your failsafe (at the circuit breaker box or fuse panel,) the breakers, the wiring around the fuse panel and/or coming from the utility grid into your house (from aluminum to copper,) and the panel itself.
+This generally takes a day to install.
 If you’re looking at a whole service upgrade which involves both the meter and the panel, our Fischer Electric technicians typically complete this within two days.
 All work is either executed by, or under the close supervision of a certified journeyman.
 Once the system has been inspected, the city comes in to check code requirements and do the final connection to the electrical meter.

 The beauty of electrical panels, as a whole, is that very little – if any – routine maintenance is needed.
 The systems generally function very effectively and efficiently on their own, and only require service calls when water gets into them or an electrical component fails.